Table of Contents

-Human population growth can be seen either positively or negatively.
+People can view human population growth either positively or negatively.
 If you view population growth positively, then you adopt the Cornucopian viewpoint.
 If you view population growth negatively and associate this growth with problems, you virtually adopt the Malthusian perspective.
 Read further to find out who’s the winner in the population growth debate.

 There are two major schools of thought about the increase in the global human population.
-One perspective on population increase adopts a pessimistic viewpoint, whereas the other views population increase in an optimistic manner.
+One perspective on population increase adopts a pessimistic viewpoint, whereas the other views population increase optimistically.
 These are the Malthusians and the Cornucopians, respectively.

 What the Malthusians Believe

 The Malthusians are adherents of Thomas Malthus, an influential British scholar who popularized the pessimistic view of population increase.
 This viewpoint assumes that more population means more mouths to feed, thus more resources to support that need.
 The food required to fill this need will not be enough as food production could not keep pace with the population increase.
-This belief is now popularly known as the Malthusian Theory.
+People now popularly know this belief as the Malthusian Theory.